agsb/f2u/Notes.md

 *still not operational*

+**14/10/2021**

+"Finally I understood that Charles Moore invents both BL and BLR instruction in late 1970's"

+I found a bottleneck with >R and R> words, as those uses the return stack and also any compound word, that uses docolon and semmis.
+But the solution is unique and easy, just do no use any compound word between >R and R> .

+The most undervalued feature of Forth is the IP register.
+It performs exactly as modern instructions BL and BLR, keeping in a register the next address at queue, for routines that do not use any call inside.

+Then all primitives words uses just IP as cursor for queue while all compound words uses return stack for queue.

+Minor changes done to internal interpreter also a new pair of registers reserved for  preserve  IP.

+refactoring the inner interpret to satisfy both call/return and branch/link styles.

+refactoring macros and memory reserved variables

 **25/05/2021**

 "Another way to look at the problem is to state that the language of the standard does not match any Forth implementations except cmForth and Gforth. "  http://www.mpeforth.com/arena/SpecialWords3.pdf